shreya976/shr.github.io/_pages/cv.md

    - Data of 135,239 tribal women from the NFHS-5, available in the public domain was used.
    - This paper intends to analyze the factors associated with the utilization of maternal health care services among married tribal women, such as various socioeconomic, demographic, and cultural factors.

-2. **(Under-Grad project) Regressional Diagnostic of Time Specific Rainfall and Annual Production of Soyabean Yield in Amaravati District**
+2. **(Under-Grad project) Regressional Diagnostic of Time-Specific Rainfall and Annual Production of Soybean Yield in Amaravati District**
-   - Daily rainfall in Amaravati district was related to Production of Soyabean Yield.
+   - Daily rainfall in Amaravati district was related to the Production of Soybean Yield.
-   - Regression techniques and stepwise selection procedure were used in R to obtain the model.
+   - Regression techniques and stepwise selection procedures were used in R to obtain the model.

 ## PROFILE
 - Studied the designing and implementation of large sample surveys.